 We also verified convergence of our TTMCMC chain with informal trace plots.
-Figure \ref{fig:enzyme_trace_plots} displays the trace plots of $k$, $\nu_1$, $\tau_1$ and $\omega_1$.
-As seen in panel (a) of Figure \ref{fig:enzyme_trace_plots} the posterior distribution of $k$ placed full mass on 2 components.
-Whenever birth or death moves were proposed after the sufficiently long burn-in period, they got rejected, thus the parameters $(\bnu,\btau,\bomega)$ were updated only when the no-change move is proposed and accepted.
-Although somewhat unusual, this issue is hardly surprising since the data strongly supports bimodality.
-The information regarding bimodality is particularly strong thanks to the small range on which the data are supported and the large size of the data (the data set contains $245$ observations on an effective support $(0,3)$).
-We experimented with many starting values of $k$, but every time the results remained unchanged.
-That the mixing of our TTMCMC chain is adequate can be more clearly visualized from the trace plots of $\nu_1$, $\tau_1$ and $\omega_1$ since $(k,\bnu,\btau,\bomega)$ are updated simultaneously in a single block.
+Figure \ref{fig:enzyme_trace_plots} displays the trace plots of $k$, $\nu^*_1$, $\tau^*_1$ and $\omega_1$.
+As seen in panel (a) of Figure \ref{fig:enzyme_trace_plots} the posterior distribution of $k$ placed highest mass on 2 components (posterior probability 0.986), followed by 3 components (posterior probability 0.0137), and then by 4 components (probability 0.0003).
+In other words, our Bayesian analysis strongly supports bimodality.
+Indeed, the information regarding bimodality is particularly strong thanks to the small range on which the data are supported and the large size of the data (the data set contains $245$ observations on an effective support $(0,3)$).
 Panels (b), (c) and (d) of Figure \ref{fig:enzyme_trace_plots} show adequate mixing properties of the chain.
 Thus, the mixing information provided by these trace plots supports the conclusion obtained by our proposed credible region based convergence assessment method.

-Figure \ref{fig:enzyme_hpd} shows the modal density (thick, black curve), along with some other densities within the 95\% HPD region overlapped on the histogram of the data.
-Quite good fit of the posterior distribution of the densities to the data is indicated by the diagram.
+Figure \ref{fig:enzyme_hpd} shows excellent fit of the posterior distribution of the densities to the data.